Please click here for information on how Christ the King prepares pupils for life in Modern Britain.

 Individual liberty: Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it be through choice of challenge, or of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Mutual Respect: Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’.
 Pupils have been part of discussions and assemblies related to what this means and how it is shown.
 All adults working in school must model this through their actions so this is promoted.
 The school works hard to ensure its behaviour policy is lived out by all within the school and takes positive action when any person may act in a way contrary to this.
-Mutual respect is something that must be lived and experienced in St Patrick’s.
+Mutual respect is something that must be lived and experienced in school and in society.

-The school is accredited with the REQM Gold Award for promoting respect and understanding of other faiths and beliefs.
-The children are taught about the key world faiths and always seeks to work with the wider community in any way possible eg The Stockton Diwali project All of these values are central to our beliefs as a Catholic school.
+The children are taught about the key world faiths and always seek to work with the wider community in any way possible.
+All of these values are central to our beliefs as a Catholic school.
 They are at the very core of all we do.

 We have a moral responsibility to ensure that our children simply don’t learn about these values but they live them out and respect them.
 These are not values to be learnt about: they are values that need to be developed and grown within our children.
 It is therefore paramount that all of us show example and leadership in promoting these values.